-First Letter of St. Paul to the Thessalonians 4:3-5
+First Letter of Paul to the Thessalonians 4:3-5

-Marriage is the institution of our Creator and blessed in the ceremony of our Churches to realize in man God's design for love.
+Marriage is the institution of our Creator and blessed in the ceremony of our Churches to realize God's design for love.
 Marriage recognizes the interpersonal relationship of man and woman, in which the well-being and self-realization of each partner become a priority for the other.
-Marriage provides a framework for the mutual love and self-giving of man and woman to each other in human sexuality, and in so doing, provides for continuity of the human family.
-Religions have always protected the sanctity of marriage and the family.
+Marriage affords a framework for the mutual love and self-giving of man and woman to each other in human sexuality, and in so doing provides for continuity of the human family.
+World religions and the Natural Law have always protected the sanctity of marriage and the family.

 The bond of marriage between a man and a woman lasts all the days of their lives, and the form of the ceremony consists of the mutual exchange of vows by a couple.
 The man gives the woman a ring, but often there is a mutual exchange of rings.
 The Church celebration and requirements vary with each particular faith.
 In the Sacrament of Marriage, both members of the couple have been baptized.
 In the Catholic and Jewish faiths, the couple marry each other through an exchange of solemn vows and ring(s), with the priest or rabbi serving only as a witness.
 During the Middle Ages and in times of persecution, such as in England, Ireland, and the British colonies such as Maryland Colony, where public Catholic ceremonies were forbidden, clandestine marriages were considered valid.
 The marriage could later be blessed from the beginning with a Catholic priest as witness.
 In many Protestant and Eastern rites, the minister himself marries the couple by pronouncing the couple man and wife after the exchange of vows and ring(s).
 The marriage is later sealed during the honeymoon through consummation of the marriage act.

-Sacred Scripture begins with the creation of man and woman in the image and likeness of God, and concludes with a vision of the "wedding-feast of the Lamb" (Revelation 19:7, 9).
-The bond of marriage is compared to God's undying love for Israel in the Old Testament, and Christ's love for his Church in the New Testament.
+Sacred Scripture begins with the creation of man and woman in the image and likeness of God, and concludes with a vision of the "wedding-feast of the Lamb" (Revelation 19:7-9).
+The bond of marriage is compared to God's undying love for Israel in the Old Testament and Christ's love for his Church in the New Testament of the Bible.
+21

 and the two shall become one flesh.'
 So they are no longer two but one flesh.